dinaaly/programming-for-data-science-with-R/README.md

 Project 1

-This project consisted in the exploration of a provided database movie rentals in which the student had to run SQL queries and build visualizations to showcase the output of the student's queries.
+This project consisted in the exploration of a provided database movie rentals in which the student had to run SQL queries and build visualizations to showcase the output of the queries.

 Project 2